Environmental Science (ENSC) 200

 Special Instructional Feature

+A Web site has been set up for the course to access additional material of interest relevant to the course.
 Home labs involve use of materials typically found around a home as well as information gathered from local and internet based sources.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.